Errol Heights Park: Ecosystem and wildlife

+Beavers tend to avoid contact with humans, but evidence of their presence can be seen in the environment.
+This Errol Heights tree (left) is one example, showing hallmark "beaver chew" marks; This pond (right) was created by the park's beavers, held together by a combination of mud and sticks.

 Errol Heights Park was designed to enable people to access the area, while also supporting wildlife.
 According to a local natural resources ecologist, “We’ve destroyed so much habitat, and [wildlife] pathways have been disrupted, [...]
 So once they get here, they hang out here.
 You could walk in the forest for hours—days!—and see half the species in that pristine wilderness that you would see in an hour in this park.”

 The park and nearby neighborhoods are known for their feral peacock population, which has lived in the area since at least 2007.
-It is unclear how the birds first arrived, but they are not native to the area, so the Audobon Society is not allowed to work with them, despite complaints from local residents.
+It is unclear how the birds first arrived, but they are not native to the area, so the Audubon Society is not allowed to work with them, despite complaints from local residents.
 Other birds found in the park include blue heron, owls, western tanagers, swallows, red-breasted sapsuckers, ducks, geese, and warblers.

 Beavers also live in the park.
 The Portland Bureau of Environmental Services began removing man-made dams from the park in 2007 and have since allowed the beavers to build their own dams and lodges.
 This resulted in the formation of a large pond in the park.
 Other mammals spotted in the park include minks, muskrats, river otters, and deer.
 There have historically been populations of nutria and gophers, which are invasive in the area.

 Pacific tree frogs live in the park, alongside salamanders like Ensatina eschscholtzii and reptiles like the northwestern garter snake.

 There are many trees in the area, including bigleaf maples, Douglas firs, black cottonwood (Populus balsamifera), red alder, willow, and white oak.
 Other plants include watercress (Rorippa nasturtium-aquaticum), duckweed (Lemna minor), and water fern (Azolla).